wekan/wekan/README.md

 [![Screenshot of Wefork][screenshot_wefork]][roadmap_wefork]

-Wekan supports most features you would expect of it including a real-time user interface, import from Trello, cards comments, checklists, member assignations, customizable labels, closing lists, filtered views, and more.

-Since it is a free software, you don’t have to trust us with your data and can install Wekan on your own computer or server.
+Since Wekan is a free software, you don’t have to trust us with your data and can install Wekan on your own computer or server.
 In fact we encourage you to do that by providing one-click installation on various platforms.

 ## Supported Platforms

-Newest features are already at dockerhub images by automatically generated trusted build.
-Other platforms are not up-to-date yet.
+Automatic generated newest builds are available for Docker, and some others that install directly from this repo.
+Automatic builds will be added later for more platforms.

 ### Docker: [Docker image][docker_image], [Docs][docker_docs], [Docker Nginx proxy][docker_nginxproxy], [Docker Issue][docker_issue]